manishbabel/jira_dashboard/README.md

 ### data/

 This directory contains all of the Jira data which was used for the visualization.

+CFX-data-scrubbed.json and all JV-xx-xx-19.json files are exports of Jira data coming straight from the api.
+CFX-data-scrubbed.json was the original data but as this development team used Jira, there was enough data to start pulling from the Jira project used to manage this project.

+To view the Jira site, go to https://cs171-jira.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=JV .
+You must sign in using an @g.harvard.edu email.

+The json file used in the website is JV-12-7-19.json .
+If converted to a NodeJs application, this visualization could pull live Jira Data.

 ### img/